Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so,
+In connection with our audit of the financial statements, our responsibility is to read the Other Information and, in

-consider whether the other information is materially inconsistent with the financial statements, or our knowledge
+doing so, consider whether the other information is materially inconsistent with the financial statements, or our

-are required to report that fact.
-We will report any material misstatement, if any, on receiving the Other Information.
+information; we are required to report that fact.
+We will report any material misstatement, if any, on receiving

-preparation of these financial statements that give a true and fair view of the financial position, financial performance,
+the preparation of these financial statements that give a true and fair view of the financial position, financial

 accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic